dzhuge/Astros-2017-Statistics/README.md

  WIP

-In 2017 (Possibly 2018 & 2019), the Houston Astros used a setup with a monitor (and laptop?) in the dugout and a trashcan.
-The monitor had the electronic feed of the game to steal signs made by the opposing team's catcher.
+In 2017 (Possibly 2018 & 2019), the Houston Astros used a setup with a monitor and trashcan in the dugout.
+The monitor had the electronic feed of the game which the watcher would use to steal signs made by the opposing team's catcher.

 After the sign was made, a trash can was hit to signal to the batter what pitch was incoming.
 No bangs meant a fastball was coming, a bang meant an off-speed pitch (slider, curve ball, etc.)

-A specific number of bangs would indicate different off-speed pitches.
+In some instances, a specific number of bangs would indicate different off-speed pitches.

 I use Tableau to compare statistics across the league.